carla-simulator/ros-bridge/docs/rviz_plugin.md

 ![ros_rviz](images/ros_rviz.png)

 The RVIZ plugin expects an ego vehicle named `ego_vehicle`.
-To see an example of ROS-bridge working with RVIZ, execute the following the commands with a CARLA server running:
+To see an example of ROS-bridge working with RVIZ, execute the following commands with a CARLA server running:

 __1.__ Start the ROS bridge with RVIZ enabled: